ayham-1/ayham.xyz/content/posts/modular-tte-bot-design.md

 bot can reasonably achieve without over-optimization.
 The way the tiles redraw is programmed means that sooner or later, you will get unlucky with your card draws and fail the run.
-There is no current garauntee from the game that one can unendlessly reach the next round's target resources.
+There is no current garauntee from the game that one can endlessly reach the next round's target resources.

-So if the game is not designed to allow for unendless runs and the success of a bot just means reaching round 5, you may ask: was it all worth it?
+So if the game is not designed to allow for endless runs and the success of a bot just means reaching round 5, you may ask: was it all worth it?
 And for that I answer: need it be?